Bunkai9448/digipet_PSP/README.md

 - ASM scripts for armips, for editing text parts of the game

+- Font_Esp, patch and table for the spanish font (can be used standalone)

-- BAT scripts to automate GIM to PNG image conversions, Sample to test if the program works
+- BAT scripts to automate GIM to PNG image conversions, Sample + PSD to test if the program works

-- BMS scripts for quickBMS, tu unpack and repack files
+- BMS scripts for quickBMS, tu unpack and repack files.
+Commented with explanations

-- python_scripts, to automate gim2png and png2gim
+- python_scripts, to automate gim2png and png2gim (Only as Proof of Concept)

+- Cheat4steps.txt (Only as Proof of Concept)

+- LICENSE (self-explanatory)

+- README.md (self-explanatory)

+- RE_Guide.md (self-explanatory)

 - Text_from_Images, contains the transcribed text from graphics

-- ToDo

 ## Extra Tools required